flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 Thinking I could do it all by myself.
 I learned quickly that it's okay to ask for help.
 People really like being asked to help other people.
 It gives them a level of respect and increases their reputation.

 {% pullquote left %}
 Try to think of it as not everyone's your competitor, but everyone's someone who could possibly help you.
-Tell me how I can help you, and here's what I need help with.  {"It's not about competing, it's about producing a good quality product.
-If you create a quality product, there's no way to compete."}
+Tell me how I can help you, and here's what I need help with.  {"It's not about competing, it's about producing a good, quality product.
+If you create a quality product, there's no way for others to compete."}
 {% endpullquote %}

 I always ask myself, "How can I get really excited about this project that I'm working on?"
 And then it flows...and if we're not excited about doing something, I can always pass it off to someone else who's a better fit...one of our collaborators at Co+Hoots.